 European Bass are mostly nocturnal hunters.
 Moreover, their diet varies depending on their size and location but typically includes small fish, crustaceans, and mollusks.
 Juvenile European Bass feed primarily on small crustaceans and other invertebrates, while adults consume larger prey such as squid, cuttlefish, and small fish like sand eel and herring.

-European Bass are also cannibalistic, meaning they sometimes consume smaller species members.
+They also show cannibalistic behavior and consume smaller species members.
 This behavior can have significant impacts on population dynamics, as it can reduce the number of young fish that survive to maturity.

 Overall, European Bass are important predators in coastal ecosystems and play a key role in regulating the populations of their prey species.
 Furthermore, they are an important food source for many other marine animals, including dolphins, sharks, and seabirds.